vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 }
 ```

 I used `AggressiveInlining` in many of my methods.
-I didn't benchmark it, but assuming for very small methods it's better to inline.
+I didn't benchmark extensively, but for very small methods it's better to inline.
 There's some good information about inlining in this post: [To Inline or not to inline](https://docs.microsoft.com/en-us/archive/blogs/vancem/to-inline-or-not-to-inline-that-is-the-question)

 Span-related methods are very important for preventing memory copying. `Span<T>.GetEnumerator` allows you to use very sweet syntax: